SadS4ndWiCh/apm/README.md

 # 🔌 APM (Apache Project Manager)

-An simple CLI to manage yours Apache projects.
+A simple CLI to manage yours Apache projects.

 ## 🪅 About